bcgov/nr-forests-access-management/server/backend/readme.md

 * `sudo apt-get install python3.8` -
     Make sure you are running python 3.8

+* Make sure you have the correct Python interpreter selected. <Cntl><Shift><P> "Python: Select Interpreter" will give you the option if you don't want the default VENV (from settings.json).
+Default is VENV.

 ## Create or update the necessary environment variables
 In general, if there is a setting change in local-dev.env, run below to have correct environments setup.

+Note: This is no longer necessary if running through Docker or running tests through VS Code testrunner, as they both reference the .env file at startup.

 ```
 cd server/backend
 set -o allexport; source local-dev.env; set +o allexport